-Iran is hoping to have crippling sanctions lifted in return for agreeing to curb its sensitive nuclear activities.
-The country has a number of nuclear sites, which are monitored by the International Atomic Energy Agency (IAEA).
+Iran has agreed with six world powers to limit its sensitive nuclear activities for more than a decade in return for the lifting of sanctions.
+The country has a number of nuclear sites, which are monitored by the global watchdog, the International Atomic Energy Agency (IAEA).

 Arak - Heavy water reactor and production plant

 The existence of a heavy-water facility near the town of Arak first emerged with the publication of satellite images by the US-based Institute for Science and International Security in December 2002.
 Spent fuel from a heavy-water reactor contains plutonium suitable for a nuclear bomb.

 In August 2011, the IAEA visited the IR-40 heavy-water reactor site at Arak.
 Iran told the IAEA the operation of the reactor was planned to start by early 2014.

 World powers had originally wanted Arak dismantled because of the proliferation risk.
 As part of the interim nuclear deal signed in November 2013, Iran agreed not to commission or fuel the reactor.